For Girls Who Grow Plump in the Night

 For Girls Who Grow Plump in the Night is the fifth studio album released by the Canterbury scene band Caravan.
 Richard Sinclair and Steve Miller left the band prior to the recording of this album.
 They were replaced by John G. Perry and the returning Dave Sinclair.
 Viola player Geoff Richardson was added to the band.

 Track listing

 All songs composed by Pye Hastings, except where noted.

-Side one

-Side two

-The following bonus tracks were included on the 2001 remastered edition of the CD.